Emerald

 Table Chart PROFILE FAQ

-Health care & social assistance had limited presence with 8.1% employment compared to 16.1% regionally.
-Many residents appeared to commute elsewhere for work based on Census working population counts.
-In the 12-month period ending September 2025, employment increased by 1.2% alongside labour force increasing by 1.4%, causing the unemployment rate to rise by 0.2 percentage points.
-Rest of Qld experienced employment growth of 1.7% and labour force growth of 2.1%, with a 0.3 percentage point rise in unemployment rate.
-State-level data as of 25-Nov-25 showed Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%.
-National employment forecasts from Jobs and Skills Australia projected national employment to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Emerald's employment mix suggested local employment should increase by 5.2% over five years and 11.5% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Employment opportunities existed locally but many residents commuted elsewhere for work based on Census data.
+Between September 2024 and September 2025, employment levels increased by 1.2% with a labour force increase of 1.4%, causing unemployment to rise by 0.2 percentage points.
+In contrast, Rest of Qld saw employment grow by 1.7%, labour force expand by 2.1%, and unemployment rise by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 estimated a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Emerald's employment mix suggested local employment growth of 5.2% over five years and 11.5% over ten years, based on simple weighting extrapolation for illustrative purposes without considering localized population projections.

 Frequently Asked Questions - Employment